2063113624/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 * the Endpoints resource has a `control-plane.alpha.kubernetes.io/leader` annotation.
 * the corresponding Service resource does not exist.
-* the corresponding Service resource has a non-nil selector.
+* the corresponding Service resource has a nil selector.

 Individual Endpoints resources may translate into multiple EndpointSlices.
 This will occur if an Endpoints resource has multiple subsets or includes endpoints